ravirasadiya/docs/docs/security/introduction.md

  In the design of StaFi LSD Stack, rigorous calculations are performed to ensure the exchange rate is correct.

-An great example is ETH, the reward needs to be synchronized from the Consensus chain(Beacon) to the Execution chain, the other case is BNB, the reward needs to be synchronized from the BC chain to the BSC, so there may be a problem that some rewards are not synchronized.
+An great example is PLS, the reward needs to be synchronized from the Consensus chain(Beacon) to the Execution chain, the other case is BNB, the reward needs to be synchronized from the BC chain to the BSC, so there may be a problem that some rewards are not synchronized.
 In the design of StaFi LSD Stack, an off-chain relay service is created to accurately synchronize rewards to the Stack contract and ensure that the exchange rate is calculated correctly.
 At that time, rateChangeLimit protection was also introduced to prevent abnormal synchronization of reward.

 In MATIC, it completely relies on contract data, including LST supply, real staked amount on the chain, reward amount, etc. Therefore, the calculation of the exchange rate is usually very accurate.
 Of course, in order to prevent data anomalies in the MATIC staking contract, LSD Stack introduced a rateChangeLimit parameter protection mechanism to prevent sudden large fluctuations in the exchange rate.

 ## Off-chain service security

-As mentioned above, LSTs like ETH, BNB need off-chain services, and some important data needs to be collected off-chain and then uploaded to the contract.
+As mentioned above, LSTs like PLS, BNB need off-chain services, and some important data needs to be collected off-chain and then uploaded to the contract.
 Therefore, in order to ensure data security, off-chain services of StaFi LSD Stack are designed to be decentralized.
 Whenever contract data needs to be updated, it is voted on by multiple off-chain services, usually running by different parties, similar to decentralized oracle.
 At the same time, it can also avoid single points of failure and ensure the stability of the overall protocol.

 ## Decentralization manner